 To say you could have acted differently in a given situation had the conditions of your brain been different is to say nothing more than exactly that.
 Could the conditions of your brain have been any different?
 No, they were as they were, and you had no power to change them.
 And so, if we are defining “free will” as the ability to choose what to think and how to act, saying that our actions are determined ultimately by neurology, and admitting that we have no control over such neurology, we can conclude that free will does not exist.

 Now, this is all very interesting, but what can we make of the uncomfortable practical implications of such a realisation?
 If, when Salman Abedi blew himself up at an Ariana Grande concert, killing children, he did so through no real choice of his own, acting only in accordance with neurological activity that was beyond his control, how can we hold him morally accountable for his actions?
 What right do you have to be angry at the man who brutally murders your family if he could not have acted differently?
 Are outrageous criminals simply nothing more than victims of their circumstances?
-When we disregard the concept of free will, the answers seem, rather distressingly to obviously be “we can’t”, “none”, and “yes”.
+When we disregard the concept of free will, the answers seem, rather distressingly but inescapably, “we can’t”, “none”, and “yes”.